-205. This is dealt with in more detail in the sections below.
-In essence a barrister is liable to be registered if the value of their annual supplies (from practice and any other business supplies) exceeds £82,000 or there are reasonable grounds to believe that it will exceed such a figure within the next thirty days taken from any point of time.
-The figure of £82,000 is applicable from 1 April 2015 and is usually increased at Budget Day each year.
+199. This is dealt with in more detail in the sections below.
+In essence a barrister is liable to be registered if the value of their annual supplies (from practice and any other business supplies) exceeds £85,000 or there are reasonable grounds to believe that it will exceed such a figure within the next thirty days taken from any point of time.
 Persons whose annual turnover does not reach these figures may apply for voluntary registration.